mvolkmann/blog/src/neovim.md

 1. Enter `:PackerSync`

-1. Enter ":Mason" to see a list of the installed language servers and a list of the available language servers that have not been installed.
+1. Enter ":Mason" to open a window that displays a list of the installed language servers and a list of the available language servers that have not been installed.
-   To get help, enter "g?".
+   To toggle between showing help and showing lists of language servers, enter "g?".
    To install a language server, move the cursor to its name and press "i".
    To uninstall a language server, move the cursor to its name and press "X".
+   To close the Mason window, press esc.

 To use LSP Zero, open any file whose file extension maps to an install language server.